satvik-1203/satvik-1203/README.md

 ### Current projects ###

-- Full stack chat app with MERN stack and socket.io
+- Full stack chat app with MERN stack and socket.io, used figma for prototyping.

 ### Finished projects ###